 What does the liquidator do after appointment at the Creditors meeting?

 - Realise any assets and debtors of the company.

 - The Liquidator will deal with all company issues relating to the banks, the Revenue Commissioners, the Sheriff, Creditors, Court Actions etc..

 - Process all employee claims.
-In the event of the company not having the funds to meet the Redundancy or Insolvency Claims (Arrears of wages, Holiday pay & Minimum Notice), we will prepare all employee forms and liaise with the Department of Social Welfare.
+In the event of the company not having the funds to meet the Redundancy or Insolvency Claims (Arrears of wages, Holiday pay & Minimum Notice), we will prepare all employee forms and liaise with the Department of Social Protection.

 - Distribute any dividend to creditors in line with their preferential status.

 - The Liquidator reports to the Director of Corporate Enforcement within six months after their appointment.

 There are two ways of funding a Creditors’ Voluntary Liquidation.
 Under the Companies Acts the Liquidator is entitled to take their fee from the sale of company assets.
 If there are no realisable assets or debtors in the company, it is the duty of directors to fund the liquidation themselves.
 Irish Insolvency offer the most competitive fixed fee in the industry, while operating to the highest professional standards.

 Irish Insolvency offer low cost creditors’ voluntary liquidations, call for a free consultation.